 - Maybe copy or paste a couple of things into a different part of the video, maybe not.

-- Output as a digital movie for the web (or where ever.)
+- Output as a digital movie to share.

 Any free video editing software can do that.

 As with cameras, ignore the marketing bells and whistles when you buy video editing software– the silly wipes and swirling dissolves, the sepia color and mirror-mode are all there to attract buyers.
-There’s a reason you’ve never seen a CSI episode in sepia.
+There’s a reason you’ve never seen a Marvel movie shot entirely in sepia.
 It’s stupid.
 Just focus on an easy to use, intuitive interface that you can afford.